 Please obtain medical care as soon as you know you’re pregnant.

 OB/GYN services: Seek a prepayment agreement—sometimes called a “stork package” or “global fee”—from your OB/GYN as soon as possible.
 The OB/GYN agreement usually includes costs for your pre-natal appointments, blood work and OB/GYN labor and delivery charges.

-After receiving the prepayment agreement, immediately mail to the ministry or upload the following into your CHM Member Portal account (portal.chministries.org): the prepayment agreement; completed member bill processing form and worksheet; HIPAA (medical release) form; and any bills incurred so far.
+After receiving the prepayment agreement, immediately upload the following into your CHM Member Portal account (portal.chministries.org): the prepayment agreement; completed sharing request form and worksheet; HIPAA (medical release) form; and any bills incurred so far.
 (The forms can be found at chministries.org/needsforms.)

 If your OB/GYN will not provide you with a prepayment agreement and will instead bill you per visit, you’ll need to submit to CHM an itemized bill for each date of service.